Ph.D. in Rhetoric and Composition Emphasis

 Written Comprehensive Examination

-Working closely with the advisory committee, the student will prepare a reading list of 80 to 120 sources selected from canonical Rhetoric & Composition texts, as well as secondary and tertiary areas of expertise related to the student’s interests in the field.
-When the student is ready to be tested on these, generally the spring semester of the third year in the Ph.D. program, they register for ENG 795, Comprehensive Examination.
+Working closely with the advisory committee, the student will prepare a reading list of 80 to 120 sources selected from canonical Rhetoric & Composition texts, as well as a secondary (and perhaps tertiary) area of expertise related to the student’s interests in the field.
+When the student is ready to be tested on these lists, generally the spring semester of the third year in the Ph.D. program, they register for ENG 795, Comprehensive Examination.
 The written Comprehensive Examination has two components executed almost simultaneously:

 - Timed written responses.
 Students select three questions from three lists approved by the committee: The first set pertains primarily to the student’s first/canonical list.
 The second and third set of questions will mainly examine the secondary and tertiary lists.
 Students have one 24-hour day, per question, to prepare a response.
 Each response is 15-25 pages in length.

-- An article-length essay (20-30 pages), due when the final timed response is submitted, that makes a focused and coherent argument about a current scholarly problem in Rhetoric & Composition, engaging appropriate sources from the reading lists.
+- An article-length essay (20-30 pages), due no later than two weeks before the oral comprehensive examination, that makes a focused and coherent argument about a current scholarly problem in Rhetoric & Composition, engaging appropriate sources from the reading lists.

 Oral Comprehensive Examination